Take A $42,000 Bite Out of Operating Costs: Eliminate Nibbling

 TRI-RADIUS TOOL = FAR FEWER HITS, CLEAN CIRCLE

-A manufacturer in central Mexico was punching large circles with three different diameters using a nibbling process.
-The resulting parts had a highly rough finish that needed to be manually grinded after the holes were punched.
-Two workers dedicated their entire work shifts to correct this defect.
+A central Mexico manufacturer punched large circles with three different diameters using a nibbling process.
+The resulting parts had a highly rough finish that needed to be ground manually after the holes were punched.
+Two workers dedicated their entire work shifts to correcting this defect.
 Observing this during a visit to this customer’s plant, David Inzunza, Mate Sales Engineer for central Mexico, spoke to the engineer in charge of this operation.

 The company now benefits from a much lower cost of operation due to this simple change in tooling.
 By eliminating the grinding operation and moving them to new roles, they gained the equivalent of two operators’ labor reused for other profitable work.

-- Lower cost of labor: since the did not need to hire two additional staff, they saved $30,240
+- Lower cost of labor: since they did not need to hire two additional staff, they saved $30,240

 - Cost of grinding consumables: 8 flaps/day at $3each x 2 operators = $12,096